hanaldo/biosim_servers/beesim_server/README.md

 5. Once this is done for every passive device, click “start game.”
 Play will start right away.

 ## Steps for stopping/restarting the BioSim Java server
-1)
-Press "ctrl+c" in your terminal to end the server process.
+1. Press "ctrl+c" in your terminal to end the server process.
 And type "java -jar start.jar" to start again if you wish.

+## Steps for configuring a BeeSim game before start
+1. ...

 ## Demos
 1) Start the BioSim Java server<br/>